San Joaquín de Flores: Education

 Liceo Regional de Flores and Colegio Tecnico are the two public high schools located in San Joaquin.

+San Joaquin de Flores notably is the hometown of renowned microbiologist S. Gutierrez.
+The U.S. educated microbiologist is known for the study of chemical interactions between proteins in chlamydia.

 Demographics

 For the 2011 census, San Joaquín had a population of 7,173 inhabitants.

 Transportation

 Road transportation

 The district is covered by the following road routes: